Want to save time on your design work? Yes! Great, then let's dig in.

 5. Outsource simple graphic tasks or those you just don’t like.

 There’s no greater drain on your productivity than doing work you don’t enjoy, or that places a drag on your more important design work.
 You can outsource graphic design tasks that are time-consuming and repetitive through Envato Studio, such as: converting a raster logo to vector, removing a background from a product photo, or photo retouching and color correction.
 Browse through their numerous graphic design services, to discover design tasks that you’d rather hire someone to do, allowing you to focus your limited time on the design work you feel is important.

 6. Hire code service providers to solve technical headaches.

 As a designer, you’re more inclined to enjoy focusing on the visual side of your client projects.
 If that’s the case, then take a look at hiring service providers to fulfill coding tasks.
 You can provide the big picture planning, art direction and customer support, and dig into the design work you love doing, while hiring experts to take care of coding problems.
-Here are a few coding services to get started with at Envato Studio, such as: migrating a WordPress website, fixing small WordPress and PHP issues, cross browser testing and fixing, and PSD to responsive HTML5+CSS3.
+Here are a few coding services to get started with at Envato Studio, such as: migrating a WordPress website, fixing small WordPress and PHP issues, and PSD to responsive HTML5+CSS3.
 Browse through more website and programming services as well.